smart-edge-open/epcforedge/README.md

 # Troubleshooting

-* Script Failed on no-CentOS operating system
+* Script Failed on non-CentOS operating system

+  As notice above, OAMAgent installation, build are based on CentOS.
-  Change "yum" in the script to other installation command, for example: apt-get install for ubuntu.
+  If you want to use other operating system, you have to use other install commands rather than "yum" in the script, for example: apt-get install for ubuntu.

 * Script stops/freezes at fetching packages